SauersML/RustWave/design.md

    - Utilize SIMD instructions for audio processing where applicable
    - Avoid allocations and blocking operations in the audio thread

+8. **SIMD Optimization**:
+   - Use Rust's SIMD intrinsics for parallel processing of audio samples

 ## 5. Key Rust Patterns and Features to Utilize

 1. **Traits**: For defining common interfaces (e.g., `Oscillator`, `Effect`)